chriscrsmith/SunflowerAberrantSplicing/README.md

-# SunflowerTransgressiveSplicing
+# SunflowerAberrantSplicing
-Code used for sunflower transgressive splicing project
+Code used for sunflower aberrant splicing project